 Accident quarters 2022Q1 and 2022Q3 are trending higher for LOI compared to other accident quarters at the same point in development.
-We will continue to monitor this going forward
+This is not driven by a single insurer and may be volatility in experience.
+We will continue to monitor this in future quarters